ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 ```

 To let Vim know to open terminals in cross-platform PowerShell.
 The options `shell=pwsh` and `shell=powershell` are not the same.
 The latter is for Windows (blue-icon) PowerShell, which isn't a nice experience.

+## options

+Vim is a terminal program, so options set in the terminal or shell will effect Vim.
+Open PowerShell in Windows Terminal (`win+x i`), press `Ctrl+,` for settings, and select `PowerShell` under `Profiles` in the left menu.
+Here you can set the font and change the cursor shape if desired.
+By default, you will get a Bar(\|) cursor, which can be confusing when selecting text.
+It doesn't take long to get used to it, but you might be happier with Vintage, Underscore, or one of the Boxes.

+You may want to come back and select a different font after installing new fonts in the  **gVim Configuration** section.

 # Install Python